sanko/Robinhood/README.md

 # API Error Reporting

-The API reports incorrect data or imporper use with HTTP staus codes and JSON objects returned as body content.
+The API reports incorrect data or improper use with HTTP status codes and JSON objects returned as body content.
 Some that I've run into include:

 | HTTP Status | Key                | Value | What I Did Wrong |
 |-------------|--------------------|-------|------------------|